netdata/netdata/streaming/README.md

 # Streaming and replication

-Each Netdata is able to replicate/mirror its database to another netdata, by streaming collected metrics, in real-time to it.
+Each Netdata is able to replicate/mirror its database to another Netdata, by streaming collected metrics, in real-time to it.
 This is quite different to [data archiving to third party time-series databases](../backends).

-When Netdata streams metrics to another netdata, the receiving one is able to perform everything a Netdata instance is capable of:
+When Netdata streams metrics to another Netdata, the receiving one is able to perform everything a Netdata instance is capable of:

 - visualize them with a dashboard
 - run health checks that trigger alarms and send alarm notifications